dijasila/GPAW/doc/documentation/do-gmf/do-gmf.rst

                         'use_fixed_occupations': True})

-where the log file can be specified and ``f`` contains the occupation numbers of the excited state (see example 1).
+where the log file can be specified and ``f`` contains the occupation numbers of the excited state (see examples 1 and 2).
 Line search algorithms cannot be applied for saddle point searches in this implementation.
 Any search direction algorithm can be used by appending the ``name`` keyword with ``_GMF``.